These five steps will assure the trouble-free processing of your projects:

 An important part of the Core’s mission is to provide access to equipment and techniques that will advance your research.
 Equipment available through the Core is listed in the services menu, and its use is detailed on the Training & Use of Equipment page.
 For information about workshops and other technical training opportunities, subscribe to our bulletin by emailing email@example.com.
 Workshop dates are always posted on the Core home page as well.

 The Core is happy to provide written materials to augment your research efforts.
 This can include support letters to granting institutions listing available facility resources, details on technical support Core personnel can provide, and estimated budget figures for particular research projects.
 We can also contribute Materials and Methods information for manuscripts that include experiments done in the Core.
-Naturally, we always appreciate acknowledgement in such publications and ask you let us know so we can keep the information in our scrapbook.
+Naturally, we always appreciate acknowledgment in such publications.

 The Genome Center invites proposals for pilot projects that merit support by the Genome Center.
-These seed grants award up to $2,000 to spend at any of the Cores; it is also possible to apply for grants at multiple Cores.
-The Genome Center seed grants are available all year round.
-They are meant to either introduce UC Davis labs to high-throughput sequencing or genotyping methods, or to help establish new methods.
-They will fund up to $2000 per project.
-Equivalent pilot grants are also available through the Bioinformatics core.
-Please see: http://dnatech.genomecenter.ucdavis.edu/2014/07/31/2015-genome-center-cores-pilot-grant-program/ .
-A seed grant application should be about one page long and include an outline of the project including the planned data analysis, a sentence on how the project would fit in with the goals of the GC seed grants, a listing of the specific services to be provided by our Core, as well as a budget (including an account number in case the costs exceed the grant amount).
+These seed grants award up to $2000 to spend at any of the Cores, and it is possible to apply for grants at multiple Cores.
+The Genome Center seed grants are available year-round.
+They are designed to either introduce UC Davis labs to high-throughput sequencing or genotyping methods, or to help establish new methods.
+A seed grant application should be about one page long and include an outline of the project, the planned data analysis, a sentence on how the project would fit in with the goals of the Genome Center seed grants, a listing of the specific services to be provided by the DNA Tech Core, as well as a budget (including an account number in case the costs exceed the grant amount).
 For more information, please see Pilot Grant Program.

 Please support us by acknowledging our services in your publications as described here.
 Most of the technologies used in the Core are scientifically complex and expensive.
 It is expected that detailed conversations will take place as a matter of course between users and facility personnel at the outset and throughout projects.
-This does not warrant authorship but we love to see ourselves listed gratefully in the Acknowledgements section when your data is published (please pass along the citation in case we miss it).
+This does not warrant authorship but we love to see ourselves listed gratefully in the acknowledgements section when your data is published.
 If extra effort is taken by us along the way, particularly in research where substantial intellectual and technical input is provided, we feel it is appropriate for the researcher to provide authorship to involved facility personnel.
-This is clearly a gray area in any scientific setting, we all have topical war stories, and because fees are involved it’s even grayer (sorry, we can’t exchange service for authorship).
-Just remember that the cheerful professionals that help you out also have resumes, come up for performance reviews, etc. and citations are important additions to their CV.
+This is clearly a gray area in any scientific setting, and because fees are involved it’s even grayer.
+Just remember that the cheerful professionals that help you out also have resumes, come up for performance reviews, and citations are important additions to their CV.
 We will initiate discussions on this early in a project if we feel it’s relevant.
-So far everyone has been more than accommodating so thank you all for that!
+So far everyone has been more than accommodating, so thank you all for that!

-Reagents, services, and data provided through the Genome Center DNA Technologies and Expression Analysis Cores are intended for research use only.
+Reagents, services, and data provided through the Genome Center DNA Technologies and Expression Analysis Core are intended for research use only.
 They are not intended for use in diagnostic or other medical procedures.